epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

-# Autonomous Driving and Aiming Command Examples
+r# Autonomous Driving and Aiming Command Examples
 (but you can also bind them to teleop buttons too: in `robotcontainer.py`, inside `configureButtonBindings` function)

 ## 1. Pre-requisites